howonlee/mertonon/essays/gantt.md

 "So...
 7 weeks.
 Why couldn't it be 5?"

+Doom!

+The source of the doom is in mismatched expectations and worldviews, because management (management that survives) is a political animal in a way that forces the individual contributor to be.
 The mistake is to have the estimate at all, when the quantity that is wanted is a political judgement on effort.
+"Why couldn't it be 5?" is an attempt at power politics, not a statement about putative base reality.

 Politics is at the core of the question of resource distribution in groups - it cannot be avoided and to avoid it is to fail at resource distribution.
 It can work so well that it becomes invisible, though - another failure and mistake.
 To never talk about power is to encode structures of resource allocation without ever being able to revise them.
 Even if it isn't really talk for polite company.
 Therefore excuse us for talking about power frankly.